 Cryptographic Key Escrow

-It was intended for the implementation in secure voice equipment, such as
+It was intended for implementation in

-to the government.
-This would allow law enforcement agencies to decrypt any
+This would allow law enforcement agencies

 traffic for surveillance and intelligence purposes.

 The controversial Clipper Chip was announced in 1993 and was already defunct by 1996 .

 The physical chip was designed by Mykotronx (USA) and